ISI-apex/hpsc-bsp/utils/README.md

 Development
 -----------

-These scripts setup build environments for developers.
+These scripts setup shell environments for developers.

-* `configure-hpsc-yocto-env.sh` - source this script to configure your shell environment with the Yocto/Poky SDK built and installed within the BSP working directory structure.
+* `configure-hpsc-yocto-env.sh` - source this script to configure your shell environment for modifying the BSP Yocto build configuration.
-This is typically only needed if you are cross-compiling for Poky or you are using OpenEmbedded tools to manage layer recipes.
+This is typically only needed if you are using OpenEmbedded tools to manage layers and layer recipes.
+See `set-env-yocto.sh` for Yocto Linux application development.
+* `set-env-bare.sh` - source this script to configure your shell environment with the ARM bare-metal cross-compiler installed within the BSP working directory structure.
+This is typically only needed if you are developing bare-metal applications.
 * `set-env-rtems-r52.sh` - source this script to configure your shell environment with the RTEMS `gen_r52_qemu` BSP environment built and installed within the BSP working directory structure.
 This is typically only needed if you are developing RTEMS applications for RTPS.
+* `set-env-yocto.sh` - source this script to configure your shell environment with the Yocto/Poky SDK built and installed within the BSP working directory structure.
+This is typically only needed if you are cross-compiling for Poky.

 OpenEmbedded (Yocto) Recipe Management